sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 Following our example in the integration testing section, a Data Access Object class is better tested at the integration level.

 Again, note that integration tests are more expensive and harder to set up than a unit test.
-Therefore making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e., no business rules together with integration code), will reduce the cost of the testing.
+Therefore, making sure that the component that performs the integration is _solely_ responsible for that integration and nothing else (i.e., no business rules together with integration code), will reduce the cost of the testing.

 #### When to write system tests?